Frysccou-Dev/liz/README.md

   - **User Posts Tab:** View all posts from a specific user in their profile.
   - **Infinite Scroll:** Posts load automatically as you scroll (newest to oldest).
   - **Followers Display:** See who follows you and who you're following with interactive lists.
+  - **Public Profiles:** View other users' profiles via `/profile/:userId` to see their posts and follow them.

 ### 6. Responsive Design & UX